myllynen/ansible-packer/README.md

 [VMware vSphere](https://www.packer.io/docs/builders/vsphere/vsphere-iso)
 as builders.

-Linux builds do not save cleartext passwords on disk at any point, however Windows unattend files do have cleartext passwords in them.
+Linux builds do not save unencrypted passwords on disk at any point, however Windows unattend files do have obscured passwords in them.
 This is unavoidable as the Windows installer does not support encrypted passwords.